We provide the best in

 There are instances when a tooth may fracture (talk about the need for an emergency dentist!) or have too much existing filling material to be able to support another filling.
 In this situation a porcelain or gold crown may be necessary to restore the tooth to proper form and function.

 Implants are the latest improvement for patients who have lost one or more teeth.
 An implant is a titanium screw placed in the jaw bone and after healing, a porcelain or gold crown is made to fit the space.
 The crown is supported by the implant.
+Let our implant dentist help you achieve that perfect smile.

 Bridges are a fixed (non-removable) device used to replace missing teeth.
 They are permanently bonded to adjacent teeth.